hackclub/hackclub/clubs/README.md

 > When we call ourselves "Hack Club", it means we're building apps, websites, games, and anything else you can imagine.

 If that still doesn't work, just reach out to us on [Slack](https://hackclub.slack.com/messages/C0J7C6YET/).
 A bunch of club leaders have had to deal with this and we're happy to help out.

+### What if a member of my club does something inappropriate?

+You should warn and ask them stop.
+If they do not stop, we will remove them from our community spaces temporarily.
+Repeated, willful breaches of the Code of Conduct will result in a permanent ban.

+Refer to our [conducts page](https://github.com/hackclub/hackclub/blob/master/CONDUCT.md) for more information.